EmmaD9/Game-Systems/README.md

 ## Citing Sources

  - [Unity Documentation](https://docs.unity3d.com/Manual/UnityManual.html)
- - update as needed...
+ - Updated as needed...
 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

-(update as needed per team member)
+- 3D Modelling (Blender and Adobe Substance Painter)
+- Unity UI/Event System
+- Github Wikis and Documentation Practice

 ## Screenshots

 (placeholder!)